 - 3. The Company seeks to find and develop attractive and interesting products and create marketing mix in the stores in a consistent manner to allow more attractive store outlook and more frequent customer visits to the stores, while able to acquire products that customers look for within a short period of time, creating differentiation as compared to its counterparts.
 This results in much better profitability at each branch. - 4.
 The Company understands the importance of excellent services and the promotion of Company's image, by concentrating on staff and team's consistent development, and also create professional working attitude to the staffs to really take care of each customer in more detail aspects, leading to the better customer's satisfaction. - 5.
 The Company uses an integrated marketing communication model by developing suitable tools and channels to promote products, and reinventing itself with several models towards relentless promotional activities.
 That is to say the Company is stressing the importance of marketing activities as a value creation for business.
 With this, the Company also directs all of its efforts to the target customers, and in addition, directly respond to the customers' need, which allows success for most of the newly-launched products; such as promotion of products and services through advertisement and public relation via storefront LCD display system which will be installed in the branches to stimulate more books buying sentiment. - 6.
 The Company promotes customer's relationship and business alliances that work closely together.
 The Company is committed to treating customers as promised, under the etiquette of business operation.
 The Company also seeks to work on the basis of mutual business success, for the Company opens to the exchange of views in doing business to seek ways in resolving conflicts and difficulties that might occur.
 For the better cooperation, the information learned can be used to improve the product development and management process to meet the unwavering standard and this should benefit all parties involved. - 7.
 The Company builds and uses the marketing database more earnestly, through the database collection system by recording all historical data about the customers' needs.
 By providing products and services to customers in needs, the Company ensures the success in creating a good impression for customers.
 It also brings the information to analyze and use the information to improve services in the future. - 8.
 The Company emphasizes on raising sales of the new products, therefore the Company sets up new channels to provide updates on events.
 And the Company has a specific team to focus on the new channels in order to increase sales and make the customers aware of the concept 'think of books, think of SE-ED Book Center'.
-In addition, the activities will be held so as to promote the interesting products in SE-ED Book Center. - 9.
-The Company's business objective comes from the attempt to solve the country's problem in education and to develop Thai people's potential in English, math and science.
-Therefore, the growth of the Company will also be the improvement of the country.
-With such objective, the Company has expanded SE-ED Learning Center business as well as other business units in order to develop a research-based comprehensive business model that offers the most efficient and time-effective solution that will enhance educational achievement of Thai people.
-In the initial phase, the Company has launched two educational programs for primary students: FAN Math to improve math skills and ACTive English to develop English language proficiency.
-It is expected that in a few years from now SE-ED Learning Center will grow into a franchise business, making the Company's education business a major contribution in the Company's growth.
+In addition, the activities will be held so as to promote the interesting products in SE-ED Book Center.

-Policy and Marketing Pricing Policy: Pricing policy is set to meet the purchasing power of each target group, and the production costs, while maintaining reasonable profits in a long run.
-However, this will not be applied to magazines sales, which depend on advertising income as the main revenue earning.
+Policy and Marketing Pricing Policy : Pricing policy is set to meet the purchasing power of each target group, and the production costs, while maintaining reasonable profits in a long run.

-Sales and Distribution Channels: The Company distributes books and magazines through networks of SE-ED Book Center, and other bookshops in Bangkok and other provinces by managing the distribution channels according to customers, products and services as follows:
+Sales and Distribution Channels : The Company distributes books and magazines through networks of SE-ED Book Center, and other bookshops in Bangkok and other provinces by managing the distribution channels according to customers, products and services as follows :